DhruvikDonga/grpc-apps/README.md

 1. One to fetch all messages across pods.
 2. Another to save messages in memory.

-We cover two scenarios:
+We will cover two scenarios:

 - How two local Go apps communicate and display all messages over gRPC.
 - How to achieve this communication in Kubernetes (K8s).

-We use one-directional gRPC streaming (response streaming) to stream all messages stored in memory in the Go app.
+The service uses one-directional gRPC streaming (response streaming) to stream all messages stored in memory in the Go app.

 ## 1. Setup gRPC with Protobuf

 To define the gRPC service, we use Protocol Buffers (Protobuf).
-The following command generates Go code from the `.proto` file:
+Generate Go code from the `.proto` file using the following command:

 ```bash
 protoc --go_out=. --go-grpc_out=. proto/messages.proto